-In 2019 focus has been on implementing routines linked to GDPR.
-The Privacy department manages and coordinates activities related to the management of personal data as well as various educational efforts in different parts of SBAB.
+In 2020 focus has been on implementing routines linked to GDPR.
+The Privacy department manage and coordinates activities related to the management of personal data as well as various educational efforts in different parts of SBAB.
 The business also continues to have a high focus on compliance to counter money laundering and terrorist financing.
 SBAB has an Anti-Financial Crime unit that, among other things, monitors regulatory development in the area and supports operations.
-Capital requirements for operational risks SBAB uses the standardised approach to calculate capital requirements for operational risk within Pillar 1.
-The capital requirement for operational risk is shown in Table 11, Risk exposure amounts and capital requirements.